CSI-CATT-DMCE/Health-status-analyser/README.md

 <h3><strong>1.2	Motivation</strong></h3>

-<li>To meet a solution to generalize and unify the health sector of our society at both ends</li>
+<li>Meeting a solution to generalize and unify the health sector of our society at both ends</li>
 <li>To overcome existing problems occurring in maintenance of patient’s information.</li>
 </ul><br>